European countries target child marriage in wake of refugee crisis

 Sara Mohammad has spoken of how her brother once held a Kalashnikov to her head.
 She was 17 and he was trying to force her to marry a man she had never met.

 On the day before her wedding Mohammad fled Iraq.
-She would eventually claim asylum in Sweden, where she now runs a charity, GAPF, which campaigns against honor-related violence.
+She would eventually claim asylum in Sweden, where she now runs a nonprofit association, GAPF, which campaigns against honor-related violence.

 More than 30 years later, she is hopeful her adoptive country will extend its ban on child marriage.